jassmith/jassmith.github.com/_posts/2016-01-14-layoutto-doesnt-do-what-you-think-it-does.md

 Okay I need to cop up to something here.
 I screwed up `View.LayoutTo` hard.
 Unfortunately it is too late to fix for 2.0 without a big API break, so I am writing this page to explain what it does, what it is useful for, what you probably want instead, and how to get the effect you wanted from `LayoutTo`.
 I would not be surprised if we fix this in some fashion for 3.0.

 First what it is meant for.
-LayoutTo is actually used cause a child to be laid out in a series of animated steps to a new location.
+LayoutTo is actually used cause a child to be layed out in a series of animated steps to a new location.
 This sounds useful but there are a couple important things to note.

 - It was only intended to be used by `Xamarin.Forms.Layout` subclasses, not externally.
 - It is stupidly exposed in the same way the other animation methods are.